-We provide support for pupils to improve their emotional and social development in the following ways:
+We provide support for students to improve their emotional and social development in the following ways:

-- Pupils with SEND are encouraged to be part of the school council - Pupils with SEND are also encouraged to be part of the games room club to promote teamwork/building friendships etc.

-We have a zero-tolerance approach to bullying.
+- Students with SEND are encouraged to be part of the school senate. - Students with SEND are also encouraged to be part of the games room club to promote teamwork/building friendships etc. - We have a zero-tolerance approach to bullying.